HarelPoms/HarelsNodeJSProject/README.md

     -- The token must involve the user whose business status is to be updated.
 ```

+Response :
+-Will return the user after the business status update if successful.

 #### Delete a user

 ```bash http